EinstainBohr/demo3/BenchmarkDemo/README.md

             Target is 'desktop' by default.
 --speed     Only used in demo mode.
 Determines the speed at which the animation loop is run.
             Can be one of: [ slow, normal, fast, veryfast ].
 Speed is 'normal' by default.
+--automatic Only used in benchmark mode.
+Defines a set of benchmarks to be run one after
+            another.
+Can be one of: [ model, modecount, light, lightcount, texture ]. model and modelcount can be specified at the same time [ --automatic model --automatic modelcount ], as well as light and lightcount [ --automatic light --automatic lightcount ].
+Preset affects the maximum model complexity, as well as the maximum number of lights and models.
 ```

 Using your own assets